Help for people coming home from hospital

 Have you had elective surgery, such as a hip replacement, or were you admitted to hospital after a fall or accident?
 Returning to full health after a spell in hospital can sometimes be a challenge, especially if you don’t have people around you to help.
 Whatever the reason for your hospital stay, you may feel that you need a little extra support when you return home, either practically or in making the transition from hospital to home.
 We are here to help you.

 Hull Churches Home from Hospital provides practical help and support to adults coming home from hospital for up to six weeks, though this may be extended by a further two weeks if needed, following an additional assessment.

-Our services are free and confidential, and our volunteers are well-trained and supported in the tasks that they undertake.
+Our services are free and confidential, and our team are well-trained and supported in the tasks that they undertake.